 So, what does that mean?
 To begin with, you can include more detailed information–and links or other visuals–about projects that you worked on.
 You can better describe the challenges that you were tasked with overcoming, and how your solutions benefited past employers.

 You can use more colorful and vivid language to give your story flavor.
 In addition, you can also include details that you might otherwise reserve for the interview.
 For example, instead of a dry resume description like, “Charged with overseeing development of new marketing campaign,” your LinkedIn profile can say:

 “In 2016, the ABC Corp management decided to address slowing growth by creating a new campaign that would target the 18 to 25-year-old demographic.
 Because I had designed a similar campaign at my previous job, leadership tapped me to head up the new project.
 Four months later, we had grown our share of that demographic market by 32%, which had an immediate impact on the company’s bottom line.”

 Let’s take a look at how your LinkedIn profile is written differently than your resume.
-Remember that the resume is more detailed and should contain information relevant to the position you’re applying to.
+Remember that the resume is more detailed and more tailored.
+Your resume should contain only information relevant to the position you’re applying to.
 You can include some of these achievements under your LinkedIn work experience section but they should be a brief summary.

 Director of Sales, Southwest Region – Millennial Media | Los Angeles, CA ———- Aug 2015 – Present

 Led a team of two account executives.
 Together we managed a portfolio of 50+ clients and agencies.
 Our client base consisted of Fortune 500 companies from a wide range industries, including Entertainment, Auto, Technology, Fashion, Technology, and Travel.